Yandex Cloud

 • String filter for APPEND-ONLY sources

-For more on configuring transformers, see the Terraform provider documentation.
+For more information on configuring transformers, see this Terraform provider article.

 3. Make sure the Terraform configuration files are correct using this command: